cjdbarlow/Part-One/regulation_of_body_temperature.md

 Effects are greater effects at higher wind speeds.

 ###Evaporation
-**Evaporative losses** describe the loss of heat energy due to the latent heat of vaporisation of water.
+**Evaporative losses** describe the loss of heat energy due to the latent heat of vapourisation of water.
 Evaporation of 100ml of water will reduce body temperature by ~1°C.

 ##Temperature Sensation and Regulation
 Temperature sensors are **central** and **peripheral**, whilst **regulation** occurs centrally.

-###Central sensation
+###Central Sensation
 Central temperature sensors exist in the:
-* Abdomial viscera
+* Abdominal viscera
 * Spinal cord
 * Hypothalamus
 **Anterior hypothalamus** is the most important central thermoreceptor, and responds to  both increased and decreased temperatures by **altering their rate of depolarisation**, eliciting an array of neuronal and hormonal responses.
 * Brainstem

-The **interthreshold range** is the range of core temperatures not triggering a response.
+The **inter-threshold range** is the range of core temperatures not triggering a response.
 * Normal is 0.2 to 0.4°C.
 * Widens under anaesthesia to ~4°C

-###Peripheral sensation
+###Peripheral Sensation
 Peripheral temperature sensors are:
 * **Free nerve endings**
 * Extremely sensitive